lodash/lodash/README.md

 ## Custom builds

 Custom builds make it easy to create lightweight versions of Lo-Dash containing only the methods you need.
-To top it off, we handle all the method dependency and alias mapping for you.
+To top it off, we handle all method dependency and alias mapping for you.

  * Backbone builds, with only methods required by Backbone, may be created using the `backbone` modifier argument.
 ```bash